mocamircea/sygon-token/testing/UC9 Delegated transfer.md

-# UC9 Delegated transfer (transferFrom)
+# UC9 Delegated transfer
+##<i>transferFrom</i>

-## Preconditions
+### Preconditions
-The transfer can not be performed by the Creator, can not be made from Creator's balance, Creator can not be recipient, transferred amount can not be burned, the transferred amount is strictly positive, the transfer can not be made from <i>addrAliasTarget</i> or <i>addrFees</i>.
+The transfer can not be performed by the Creator or from Creator's balance, Creator can not be recipient of the transfer, the amount to transfer is not burned, the transferred amount is strictly positive, the transfer can not be made from <i>addrAliasTarget</i> or <i>addrFees</i>.

-The balance of the source of transfer must cover the transferred amount.
+The balance to be debited must cover the transferred amount.

 The allowance for the sender must cover the transferred amount.

-## Steps
+### Steps
-The transfer is operated by delegating to <i>transferFrom</i> and if this is successful, allowance for the sender is reduced with the tranferred amount.
+The transfer is delegated to <i>conditionalTransfer</i> and if the transfer is successful, the allowance for the sender is reduced with the tranferred amount.

-Returns true if transfer is successfuly completed.

-## Postconditions
+### Postconditions
-Balance of transfer source, recipient and <i>addrFees</i> and allowance for sender are updated with the transferred amount.
+The balance of: the source of transfer, the recipient and <i>addrFees</i> and allowance for sender are updated accordingly.

+Returns true if the transfer is successfuly completed.